 Leaving someone behind is a plot of Tyler's next favourite Christmas movie as well, which is Home Alone, starring Macaulay Culkin and Toronto actress Catherine O'Hara.
 After Kevin's family left for vacation in Paris, he came face to face with the local pair of burglars.
 Scenes full of mischief are iconic, but the Wet Bandits might not have been leading the operation by themselves - there are some fan theories that Kevin's uncle or even his own father was behind all of this!
-You can come up with your own theory at Hughes Fest movie screening on December 20. and 22.

 Let's not forget the Frosty the Snowman, who also has a special place on this list, for Christmas truly is a time made for movies about magical hats, escaped rabbits and live snowmen.